eventuate-examples/eventuate-examples-restaurant-management/README.md

 The command side service handles creates, updates and deletes.
 It defines the following REST endpoints:

-* POST /restaurant - create a
+* POST /restaurant - create a restaurant
-* PUT /restaurant/<id> - update a restaurant
+* PUT /restaurant/*id* - update a restaurant
-* DELETE /restaurant/<id> - delete a restaurant
+* DELETE /restaurant/*id* - delete a restaurant

 The command side service stores restaurants in the Eventuate eventstore.